 “If the Trouble of doing it your selves be disagreeable to you, you may have it expeditiously done by me or my Servants”

-Sadly, but not unexpectedly because this was written in 1730, neither John or Mary Southall (nor their servants) are with us, but professionals in “Bugg-Affairs” do still exist and you can contact me via my website
+Sadly, but not unexpectedly because this was written in 1730, neither John or Mary Southall (nor their servants) are with us, but professionals in “Bugg-Affairs” do still exist.

 This may add value to yourself, or those servants in your employ.